SamuelMwangiW/laravel-vite/README.md

 ```

 ### File Extensions
-Current versions of Breeze and Jetstream have added .vue extensions to imports therefore you can skip this section if you are adding the package to a new application.
+Current versions of Breeze and Jetstream have added .vue extensions to imports therefore you can skip this section if you've followed the same guideline across your application.

 You need to ensure you application code includes .vue file extension for all imports.